Princess234-dev/calculator-app/README.md

-# calculator-app
+# Calculator App

-A simple calculator built with HTML, CSS, and JavaScript
+This is a simple calculator built using HTML, CSS, and JavaScript.

+## Features
+- Perform basic arithmetic operations
+- Simple and clean interface

+## Author
+Hauwa'u Muhammad